elmbridge/curriculum/Making It Dynamic.md

     { currentText : String }
 ```

-This model represents the state of the application.
-All changes on the page should be reflections of a change in this model.
-This model is a **record**, which is a key-value map with predefined keys.
-In our case, the model contains a `currentText` attribute that must be a string.
+For this application, the model is a record that contains a `currentText` attribute that must be a string.
 That's perfect for our feature — as a user inputs text into the application, we'll update the `currentText` attribute, and reflect it's new value to the UI.

-Let's verify that user text input is being captured, and triggering an update to the model.
+Let's verify that user text input is being captured is mapped to a `message`.
 First, let's look in `View.elm`, which is much bigger than it was in the last release!
 Specifically, let's take a look at the code for input field.

 ```elm
 Html.input